mrajii09/Math-Game/README.md

 ## Future Improvements
-- I believe I am done working with this project as I am satisfied.
-It was a great learning journey and a great starting point, but I am going
-- to focus on future projects
+- I believe I am done working with this project for now as I am satisfied.
+It was a great learning journey and a great starting point, but I am going to focus on future projects.
+To me this project was more of a "step-in-a-new-direction" rather than a long-term one.